-WEP index in the area of monetary stability and the financial system according to the 2022 methodology measurement.
+The country's economic credibility in the area of stability of money and the financial system, measured in exactly the same way as last year, has recorded another deep decline in Poland, on an unprecedented scale.
+As a result, the credibility index has reached its lowest value in the history of measurement.
 In three of the four dimensions in which it is measured, the credibility deficit has never been so profound.
 These were dimensions: direct - measured by the percentage of respondents negatively assessing activities of the National Bank of Poland, indirect - focusing on the effects of the country's credibility (or lack thereof) in the area of monetary stability and the financial system, and the dimension referring to threats to the country's credibility in the area of monetary stability.
 In the case of dimension covering threats to the stability of the financial system, only the years 2008-2009 saw a worse result, i.e. in the acute phase of the global financial crisis.
 This time, however, unlike then, the threats in this area are not the consequence of an external shock, but to a large extent result from the internal policy.